Narcissistic personality disorder

 You may start by seeing your doctor, or your doctor may refer you to a mental health provider, such as a psychiatrist or psychologist.

 What you can do

 Before your appointment, make a list of:

 - Any symptoms you're experiencing and for how long, to help determine what kinds of events are likely to make you feel angry or upset

 - Key personal information, including traumatic events in your past and any current major stressors.

 - Your medical information, including other physical or mental health conditions you have.

-- Any medications, vitamins or other supplements you're taking and the dosages
+- Any medications, vitamins, herbs or other supplements you're taking, and the dosages

 - Questions to ask your mental health provider so that you can make the most of your appointment.

 Take a trusted family member or friend along, if possible, to help remember the details.
-In addition, someone who has known you for a long time may be able to ask helpful questions or share important information with the mental health provider.
+In addition, someone who has known you for a long time may be able to ask helpful questions or share important information.